 Step 2: Self-Assessment Exams

 You may elect to take all, part or none of the self-assessment exam.
-If you choose NOT to take any portions of the exam, go to Step 4 to download your CME Certificate.
+If you choose NOT to take any portions of the exam, go to Step 3 to complete the Course Evaluation.

 A passing score of 75% or higher is required to receive self-assessment credit for a portion of the meeting.
 Upon submitting your answers, you will immediately find out if you passed or failed, and which questions were answered incorrectly.